manuelamarenghi/CodeKataBattle_SWENG2/README.md

 # CodeKataBattle
+## Warning
+We've provided this project with a an access token to a github account created exclusively for the purpose of this porject, you may be encountering some problems with creatinig github repositories.
+If you encounter any problems, modify the [GitHubService.java](./code/github-manager/src/main/java/ckb/GitHubManager/service/GitHubService.java) class and provide it with your own access token (you then need to rebuild the project as eplained below)

 ## About
 The objective of this project is to apply in practice what is taught in the Software Engineering 2 course at Politecnico di Milano, with the purpose of becoming familiar with software engineering practices and able to address software engineering issues in a rigorous way.
 To this extent, the following problem is provided: <br> <br>
 CodeKataBattle (CKB) is a new platform that helps students improve their software development skills by training with peers on code kata1 .
 Educators use the platform to challenge students by creating code kata battles in which teams of students can compete against each other, thus proving (and improving) their skills. <br>